Gustavo Cerati: Tributes and remembrances

 While performing at Rock in Rio Madrid on 5 June 2010, Colombian singer Shakira dedicated her song "Sale el Sol" to Cerati.
-It was her first live performance of the song which became the title track of her ninth studio album.
+It was her first live performance of the song, which became the title track of her ninth studio album.

 During their U2 360° Tour, Irish rock band U2 paid tribute to Cerati during a concert in La Plata, Argentina, in March 2011.
 The tribute came during the intro to "Moment of Surrender".
-Bono said "We would like you to think about Gustavo Cerati.
+Bono said, "We would like you to think about Gustavo Cerati.
 We send him our love and respect, and he will hear our voices tonight."
 The 60,000 fans attending the show at the Único Stadium gave him a standing ovation.

 Swedish rockers Roxette performed the intro of "De Música Ligera" before their song "Joyride" in one of their Travelling the World Tour shows in May 2012.
 The crowd sang the first verse of the song.

 On 11 August 2015, Google celebrated his 56th birthday with a Google Doodle.

 British rock band Coldplay paid tribute to Cerati by performing "De Música Ligera" on the final concerts of their A Head Full of Dreams Tour in La Plata, Argentina, on 14 November 2017.
-One year before, singer Chris Martin had revealed that his favorite latin songs were "De Música Ligera" and "Agua de beber" by Vinicius de Moraes and Tom Jobim.
+One year before, singer Chris Martin had revealed that his favourite Latin American songs were "De Música Ligera" and "Água de Beber" by Vinicius de Moraes and Tom Jobim.

 In 2015, Cerati was featured in various Argentine stamps.
-Also, a street in Entre Rios was renamed in his honor.
+Also, a street in Paraná was renamed in his honor.